ministryofjustice/laa-aws-ops/Operational-process.md

 ## What is our incident process

 An incident starts when a member of the support team says that it has.
 It is usually triggered by an alert that indicates a problem.
-The team member that calls it will send a message saying that there is an incident in progress to **#laa-ops**.
+The team member that calls it will send a message saying that there is an incident in progress to [#laa-ops](https://mojdt.slack.com/messages/CEL68S0LD).

 Support team chooses an incident lead.
 This person will be the main investigator of the incident.
 They start to work on the problem, calling on other team members (from the whole team) to help as required.

 The rest of the support team communicates the incident out to those who are impacting, including giving updates at regular schedules.
 The people that they communicate to include:

-- Users who are affected by the problem  via **#laa-ops**
+- Users who are affected by the problem  via [#laa-ops](https://mojdt.slack.com/messages/CEL68S0LD)
 - People in the team who manage communication with senior leadership in MoJ - Nisha, Paddy and Simon Pledger (for STEC/6dg-related issues)

 In a high priority incident (see below), the support team will gather every hour to work out if additional people/skills are needed and update any external comms.